jaamestaay/M2R-Group-29/README.md

 2.1 An elaboration of the steps taken to solve a Neural ODE/CDE - Training the neural differential equation (James)
     - Loss functions and minima
 		- Automatic Differentiation
-	  - Gradient Descent and its applications in Neural ODes and CDEs
+	  - Gradient Descent and its applications in Neural ODEs and CDEs

 2.1 Back-propagation
 	  - Discretise-then-optimise